Today’s Top 5 Jobs for Introverts in Europe

 Countries with a high demand for graphic designers: the European countries that have a high demand for graphic designers are the United Kingdom, Sweden, and Germany.

-• The United Kingdom: other than it’s continuous economic growth, the UK is known to have Europe’s top graphic design agencies, especially in London & Glasgow.
+• The United Kingdom: other than its continuous economic growth, the UK is known to have Europe’s top graphic design agencies, especially in London & Glasgow.

 • Germany: its capital, Berlin, is considered a tech hub city where expats tend to relocate to work as graphic designers due to the cost of living and salary offered.
 This also means there are many candidates applying for these positions, if you are rejected after an interview, make sure to continue applying, you will find the perfect company eventually.